How Truck Driver Fatigue Could Cause a Trucking Accident in New Mexico

 If a truck driver causes a New Mexico trucking accident resulting in personal injuries or the wrongful death to a victim, the truck driver and trucking company may be liable for all pain and suffering, medical bills, future surgeries, lost wages, and other damages.
 This is true even if the truck driver is not from New Mexico.

 Please call our law firm to learn what your rights are today.
-Here at the Caruso Law Offices, P.C., our experienced Albuquerque trucking accident attorneys can help protect your rights to compensation in a FREE consultation.
+Here at the NM Truck Accident Attorneys, our experienced Albuquerque trucking accident attorneys can help protect your rights to compensation in a FREE consultation.
 Please call to schedule your free appointment by dialing (505) 883-5000.
 You can also contact us on our website through the easy to use and convenient Contact box located by clicking here.